rcarmo/azure-docker-swarm-cluster/README.md

 ![Cluster diagram](generic-cluster.png)

 The template defaults to deploying B-Series VMs (`B1ls`) with the smallest possible managed disk size (S4, 32GB).
+It also deploys (and mounts) an Azure File Share on all machines.

 The key aspect of this template is that _you can add and remove agents at will_ simply by resizing the VM scaleset - the cluster comes with a few (very simple) helper scripts that allow nodes to join and leave the swarm as they are created/destroyed.